C-Section Injuries

 Delivering a baby via C-section may be necessary to prevent loss of life, but it comes with risks of its own.
 Complications from mistakes made during surgery can affect both mother and baby.

-Undergoing a C-section opens women up to a wide variety of potential complications.
-Mistakes made during the procedure — or delaying the procedure once it becomes apparent that it is necessary — can have dangerous consequences.
+Undergoing a C-section exposes women to a range of potential complications.
+Mistakes made during the procedure — or delaying a C-section once it becomes apparent that it is necessary — can have dangerous consequences.

 C-section injuries to the mother may include: